Flip-ops/Reverse-Engineering/Remcos RAT/README.md

 Loading the malware binary and in the left pane going to Resource Editor, then in the second to left pane clicking RCData and it's subfolder called "SETTINGS" (which contains the config file for the malware, as well as the first byte as RC4 key length and the RC4 key itself.

 - Lookin at the Hex shown in CFF Explorer:
-First byte: 66 (is the size of RC4 key)
+First byte: 66 (the size of RC4 key)

 - Which means RC4 key is the 66 bytes following the first byte above (hex 66):
 >208A19018A5F3F1DA2278174B4326D6052312F542D852956E5989A18EF7F9982CE4AC9DA37E169D8DC48B841069ED5F3244A8473FC0A86543FF271247C8F37ACDC94B9A51D02304199822E167575915D31F3AB902FAB6BC9FB79597B690DA865B801BADA7337